mantoshkumar1/sitemap/README.md

   -l L, --log L         log level (0<=L<=5: default=2) -t T, --timeout T     timeout in seconds (T>=0: default=10) -f File_Name, --file File_Name
-                        name of the output file (default=output.txt): stored in output directory
+                        name of the output file (default=output.txt): stored in the output directory

 required arguments:
   -d Domain, --domain Domain
                         name of the domain
 ```

 **Note 1**: The sitemap result and logs get stored in **_./output_** and **_./logs_** directory respectively.
-The log files contains
+The log files contain
 broken or dead links within the domain along with application logs.<br>

-**Note 2**:  Ideally the user should provide absolute web address for a _Domain_.
+**Note 2**:  Ideally the user should provide an absolute web address for a _Domain_.
 In case the provided value is different than absolute
-domain address, then application calculates the absolute domain address on its own using provided values.<br>
+domain address, the application calculates the absolute domain address on its own using provided values.<br>
-Example: If user provides _Domain_ = 'https://monzo.com/about/', then the application will still build sitemap for 'https://monzo.com/' only.
+Example: If a user provides _Domain_ = 'https://monzo.com/about/', then the application will still build the sitemap for 'https://monzo.com/' only.

 **Note 3**: By default, the application enforces default values for optional arguments.
 However, the application supports flexibility
 to change default values as per user's requisites.
 Please visit [Custom Default Configuration Settings](#custom-default-configuration-settings-for-advanced-users)